logicalclocks/logicalclocks.github.io/docs/setup_installation/on_prem/external_kafka_cluster.md

 #### Topic configuration

 As mentioned above, when configuring Hopsworks to use an external Kafka cluster, Hopsworks will not provision the topics for the different projects.
-Instead, when creating a project, users will be aksed to provide the topic name to use for the feature store operations.
+Instead, when creating a project, users will be asked to provide the topic name to use for the feature store operations.

 <p align="center">
   <figure>